Autism and memory: Working memory and autism

-Working memory is the system that actively holds multiple pieces of transitory information in the mind, where they can be manipulated.
-This system has a limited capacity.
-Working memory is a part of the executive functions (EF), an umbrella term for cognitive processes that regulate, control, and manage other cognitive processes, for instance planning and attention.
+Working memory, a cognitive system with limited capacity that retains and manipulates multiple pieces of transient information, has been found to be affected in individuals with ASD.
+Certain studies have suggested that deficits in working memory performance exist in individuals with ASD, especially when it comes to verbally mediated working memory tasks.
+One reason for this impairment is due to the working memory which is a part of the executive functions (EF), an umbrella term for cognitive processes that regulate, control, and manage other cognitive processes, for instance planning and attention.